What are the latest coronavirus rules across the four nations of the UK?

 – England

-The new tier system will continue to mean restrictions are different in parts of the UK.
+The new three-tier system of coronavirus restrictions began in England on Wednesday.

-The current restrictions will be included in tier one, so in these areas people can meet in a group of up to six people from multiple households either indoors or outdoors.
+Nationwide restrictions apply in Tier 1, which mean people can meet in a group of up to six people from multiple households either indoors or outdoors.
 Unlike in Scotland and Wales, the six includes children.

 Pubs, bars and restaurants must close at 10pm and face coverings must be worn while shopping, on public transport and in other indoor areas.

-Under the tier two restrictions, people cannot meet with anyone they do not live with indoors unless they are part of a support bubble.
+Under the Tier 2 restrictions, people cannot meet with anyone they do not live with indoors unless they are part of a support bubble.
 The rule of six applies for socialising outside, and pubs, bars and restaurants have a 10pm curfew.

 Weddings and funerals will be allowed to take place with restrictions on the number of guests.